pozsarzs/alanz80/README.md

 ; Section commands, this is optional.
 ; These commands affect the program running and can be specified ; from the command line.
+; There can be a maximum of 16 lines and a maximum of 255 characters per line.
 COMM BEGIN
      ; show all operation
      TRACE ON